hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 - 30-second window sliding by 0.1 second

 In this scenario there's less than 1 GB heap usage.
-The collector is not under high pressure, it has plenty of time to perform concurrent GC in the background.
+The collector is not under high pressure, it has enough time to perform concurrent GC in the background.
 These are the maximum pipeline latencies we observed with the three garbage collectors we tested:

 ![Pipeline Latency with Light Streaming](assets/2020-06-01-light-streaming-latency.png)